Who are the youngest tennis players to win a Grand Slam? Coco Gauff, Rafael Nadal...

-If Gauff wins on Saturday, she will join a long list of women’s singles players to land a Grand Slam in their teens, but she is still considerably older than arguably the greatest player in history to wield a racket in that age range, Martina Hingis.
-The Swiss won the Australian Open, Wimbledon and the US Open in 1997 at the age of 16 and added two more titles in Melbourne over the next two years to take her tally to five Grand Slams shortly after 18th birthday, at almost exactly the same age Gauff is now.
+When it comes to young champions, there’s really no comparison to arguably the greatest player in history to wield a racket in that age range, Martina Hingis.
+The Swiss won the Australian Open, Wimbledon and the US Open in 1997 at the age of 16 and added two more titles in Melbourne over the next two years to take her tally to five Grand Slams shortly after 18th birthday.

 As well as being the youngest Grand Slam singles champion since Lottie Dod won Wimbledon in 1887, Hingis is the youngest Grand Slam champion in history (singles and doubles) after partnering Helena Sukova to the doubles title at Wimbledon in 1996 at the age of 15 years and nine months, pipping Dod, who was 15 and 285 days when she won Wimbledon for the first time, by a few days.

 The top three of youngest male champions in history were all active in the 1980s.
 Michael Chang holds the overall record, the American winning the 1989 French Open at the age of 17 and three months, a tournament memorable for his bizarre victory over world number one Ivan Lendl, when the youngster moon-balled, served underarm and generally did everything possible to put the unflappable Lendl off his game.
 Chang is closely followed by Boris Becker, who swept to the Wimbledon title in 1985 at 17 years and seven months, and Mats Wilander, who won at Roland Garros in 1982 at 17 years and nine months.